vigna/ne/INSTALL.md

 number of tools that manipulate texinfo files, as some of the source files are generated from the documentation.

+By default the build target does not produce the documentation PDF since that depends on pdftex.
+If you still want to build the PDF you can do that using `make alldocs build install`.

 By playing with the low-level src makefile you have more options (as you can first build using the low-level makefile and then use the install target of the top-level makefile).
 If you have a termcap database, you should